tech2wiki/tech2wiki-website/content/techline/installing_tis2000.md

 This section maps out the installation of the TIS2000.

-## Description
+## Procedure

-* Obtain the TIS2000 installatio files.
+* Obtain the TIS2000 installation files.
 * Navigate to the `\TIS2000\Saab TIS2000 2.2008\cosids` directory.
 * Run SETUP.EXE.
   * Choose your language.